lwjohnst86/nefa-code/doc/manuscript.md

 reduced given that fatty acid and glucose metabolism pathways are tightly integrated.
 This is also an observational cohort, and there may be some residual confounding we haven't considered or that couldn't be measured.
-Nonetheless, potential covariates were empirically analysed prior to inclusion into the GEE models to best understand and minimizing potential confounding.
+Nonetheless, potential covariates were empirically analyzed prior to inclusion into the GEE models to best understand and minimizing potential confounding.
 Finally, our cohort consists of individuals at-risk for diabetes, who are primarily female of European-ancestry and as such our results may not be